 This course is the equivalent of an introductory college course in Psychology.

 This rigorous and challenging course emphasizes the use of authentic Spanish for active communication, allowing students to reach advanced levels in their oral, aural, reading, and writing skills.
-Students engage in conversation by using advanced grammatical structures, literary analysis, cultural studies, and in-depth discussions of current events around the world.

 The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.